debMan/cheatSheets/docker-cheatsheet.md

 # OPTIONAL_CMD can be used to replace image's default startup command with CMD
 # -d, --detach: as a daemon, -it: interactive TTY after start into container,
 # --rm: removes container after stop, -v: mount local_path:container_path
-# -p, --publish: expose local:container ports, --name: name container
+# -p, --publish: expose host:container ports, --name: name container
 # -e, --env: pass enviroment variable to the container,
 # --net host: skip virtual networks and use host IP, you can change host with
 # special network which is available with `docker network ls`